Turkey's economic team holds first investor meeting since policy U-turn

 Since Erkan delivered a quarterly inflation report last week, investors have said they welcomed prospects of officials holding more regular meetings.
 The last in-person meeting with a Turkish central bank chief was in late 2022, they said.

-(Reporting by Jonathan Spicer; Additional reporting by Karin Strohecker in London; Editing by Daren Butler and John Stonestreet)
+(Reporting by Jonathan Spicer; Additional reporting by Karin Strohecker in London; Editing by Daren Butler, John Stonestreet and Hugh Lawson)

 ((jonathan.spicer@reuters.com;))